felipechaconn/myTwitter.com/README.md

 ##  Profile Authorization

 Before we build a form to edit a user's profile, we must first ensure that the proper authorization is in place.

+## File Storage and Custom Avatars
+As part of creating a form to edit a user's profile, let's also finally add support for custom avatars.
+This will give us a chance to review Laravel's file storage functionality.